Russell-Waterhouse/blog/content/post/ai_for_non_programming_decision_makers.md

 if you took my words as investment advice, you would have done terribly in this raging bull market.
 You make your investment decisions by talking to a professional who has a feduciary duty to you and your money, not by reading some dude's blog on the internet, got it?
+Good.

 Second, a quick note to my fellow tech people.
 If you know what TCP stands for, or if you know what a compiler is, this article isn't for you.
 I'm going to simplify a lot for the common computer user.
-I'm not going to talk about the differences between interpreted languages and compiled languages and how JIT can kinda make one look like the other.
+I'm not going to talk about the differences between interpreted languages and compiled languages and how JIT can kinda make one work like the other.
 I know all of this, but the target reader of this article doesn't, and doesn't need to.
 I'm just going to say the computer can read code and move on, because that's what this reader needs to know.
 This isn't written for users that have an opinion on the difference